Table of Contents

 WORK EXPERIENCE

-• Organised and maintained cleanliness in the kitchen and stock room
+• Organise and maintain cleanliness in the kitchen and stock room

-• Established a positive and healthy working environment by reducing workload of other staff members and assisting in a variety of tasks
+• Establish a positive, healthy working environment by reducing workload of other staff members

-• Participated in preparation and serving of food as required during rush hours while attaining high level of customer satisfaction and appraisals on cleanliness across the restaurant
+• Participate in preparation and serving of food as required during rush hours

 • Set up equipment for use of chef and cooks to ensure on-time delivery of food